patrickcrocker/pcf-stuff/README.md

 ```

 Features:
-- Prompts user for Pivnet API token
+- Prompts user for Pivnet Refresh token
-- Prompts user to save the Pivnet API token for future use
+- Prompts user to save the Pivnet Refresh token for future use
 - Prompts user to accept End User License Agreement
 - Validates checksum of download